uccser/swarm-stack-updater/README.md

 ## Requirements
+* Needs to be run in a docker swarm, this can either be locally or on a remove server.
 * The tool makes use of the Github API and Container Registry.
 You may have to update the script to work for other repositories and container registries.
 * Website must have a status url that returns a JSON object that contains both